+- 9.3 It is an offence under the Railway Byelaws to fail to provide your name and address when requested. - 9.4 Where you are using a Ticket valid on a specific train service or train services (such as an "advance" Ticket) and you miss a service because a previous connecting train service was delayed, you will be able to travel on the next train service provided by the Train Company with whom you were booked without penalty.

+9.5 Where you:

-- 9.3.
-It is an offence under the Railway Byelaws to fail to provide your name and address when requested. - 9.4.
-Where you are using a Ticket valid on a specific train service or train services (such as an 'advance' Ticket) and you miss a service because a previous connecting train service was delayed, you will be able to travel on the next train service provided by the Train Company with whom you were booked without penalty. - 9.5.
-Where you are using a time-restricted Ticket (such as an 'off-peak' or 'super-off-peak' Ticket) that is correctly dated but: - 9.5.1. invalid for the service on which you are travelling; or - 9.5.2. you are using a route for which your Ticket is not valid; or - 9.5.3. you break your journey when you are not permitted to do so, you will be charged the difference between the fare that you have paid and the lowest price Ticket that is valid for the train you are using.
+- 9.5.1 are using a time-restricted Ticket (such as an "off-peak" or "super-off-peak" Ticket) that is correctly dated but invalid for the service on which you are travelling; or - 9.5.2 are using a route for which your Ticket is not valid; or - 9.5.3 break your journey when you are not permitted to do so; you will be charged the difference between the fare that you have paid and the lowest price Ticket that is valid for the train you are using.

 INFORMATION: All Train Companies adhere to a Code of Practice which sets out the procedures we will follow when dealing with ticketing irregularities.

-A copy can be found at www.nationalrail.co.uk/tickets.
+A copy can be found at www.nationalrail.co.uk/tickets